top of page

 The attacker may attack with all, some or none of his units, and he must designate the units participating in the attack before the first round.
 He may also designate cavalry units as a follow up force, that will come into play if the defenders are forced to retreat, but will not influence the main battle.
 All defending units participate in the combat.

-Units of battalion size and larger can never be completely destroyed completely (representing the relatively small nature of the battles in this area and the short time scale) but can be disorganised (first), routed (which means driven off the field).
-If demoralised twice, the unit is routed and withdrawn from the game for two full rounds, representing the time and need to regroup.
+Units of battalion size and larger can never be completely destroyed (representing the relatively small nature of the battles in this area and the short time scale) but can be disorganised (first) and/or routed (which means driven off the field by pursuing cavalry).
+Disorganised (spent) units remain in place or retreat with the rest of the force after the battle.
+Routed units return to the force pool and may be rallied back onto the map in the next unit rally phase.

 Smaller units (militia, jaeger) can be destroyed in combat, meaning that they have stopped functioning as a unit, not that everyone in the unit have been killed.
 However, they can be rebuilt, and militia units that are rebuilt every turn represent a powerful tool for the Norwegian player.

-Generally the Swedes enjoy better training, better supplies and more fire power, the Norwegians have advantages in mobility and skirmish ability, employing ski troops and light infantry (jaegers/sharpshooters) to harass and identify Swedish units.
+Generally the Swedes enjoy better training, better morale and more fire power, the Norwegians have advantages in mobility and skirmish ability, employing ski troops and light infantry (jaegers/sharpshooters) to harass and identify Swedish units and supply lines.
+Supply remains an issue for both sides - for the Norwegians especially towards the end of the game when they run out completely.

 Victory

-Victory is determined by when the Norwegian National Morale Index reaches 0 (in the worst case after 12 rounds) and is influenced by Victory Points, which are awarded for achieving the objectives of either side.
+Victory is determined by the Norwegian National Morale Index.
+If this reaches 0 (or in the worst case automatically after 10 rounds) the game ends in a strategic Swedish victory.
+All other final NMI scores represent some level of conditional result and is explained on the NMI printed on the map.
+The players keep score of the NMI by placing a marker in the appropriate box on the NMI track.
+NMI influenced by Victory Points, which are awarded for achieving the objectives of either side.

 For the Swedish side, the objective is in general to gain control of Norwegian key Victory areas and lowering the Norwegian National Morale Index.